TuumPHP/View/README.md

 this is a content.
 ```

+### In Layout File

-In a layout file, use the defined section:
+In a layout file, use the defined section as:

 ```php
 Block: